statisticalbiotechnology/dsbook/dsbook/statistics/significance.md

 ### Test Statistics

 A **test statistic** is a value calculated from sample data that allows us to make a decision about the hypotheses.
-One commonly used test statistic is the **difference in means** between two groups.
+One commonly used test statistic is the **difference in means** between two samples.
 For example, if we want to compare the average effect of a treatment versus a placebo, we calculate the difference in the sample means for the two groups.
 The test statistic helps determine how far the observed data deviates from what we would expect under $H_0$, which typically assumes that there is no difference in means between the groups.

 ### Sampling Distribution under the Null Hypothesis